 “The IM/MPH program was the perfect fit for my interests and career plans.
 Learning to practice medicine in an integrated health care system went hand in hand with learning about the drivers of population health.
 I reference KP Oakland frequently in my primary care practice.
 In addition, my colleagues look to me for expertise in public health nutrition, epidemiology, grant proposals and much more.
 My mentors from KP Oakland and UC Berkeley have been very kind in providing ongoing support and guidance.
 I am very thankful and lucky to have been part of such a unique program.”

-Somalee Banerjee, MD, MPH (2017), Director of Global Health, Kaiser Permanente Oakland Internal Medicine Residency; Hospitalist, Kaiser Permanente Oakland Medical Center
+Somalee Banerjee, MD, MPH (2017), Hospitalist and Director of Global Health, Kaiser Permanente Oakland Internal Medicine Residency; Lecturer, University of California Berkeley

-“So many of the threads of my current career have their seeds in the year I spent in the interdisciplinary MPH program at UC Berkeley.
-I have always been someone who is energized by having variety in my work, and my time at UC Berkeley really helped nurture my journey of curiosity in public health and what health can mean to the work.
-All the work I do now 4 years later, I can trace back to a moment of change in that year.
-I joined the interdisciplinary class after my third year of internal medicine residency at Kaiser Permanente Oakland hoping to expand my horizons about what health could mean in my medical practice.
+“So many of threads of my current career have their seeds in the year I spent in the interdisciplinary MPH program at UC Berkeley.
+As someone energized by variety in my work, my time at UC Berkeley really helped nurture a journey of curiosity in public health and what health can mean to the work.
+The work I do now traces back to a moment of change that year.
+I joined the interdisciplinary class hoping to expand my horizons about what health means in my medical practice.
 I wanted to spend some time working in public health in India after my year at Berkeley.
-During my time there, connections through my professor in the impact evaluation course led to a full-time position as a research fellow doing impact evaluation and public health research consulting work in India the year after I graduated.
-Since then, I have continued to work part time (now remotely thanks to our shared pandemic daymare) with Neerman in India while working as a hospitalist at Kaiser Permanente Oakland.
-I support internal medicine residents interested in Global Health work as the Director of Global Health for the residency program and am part of the core residency leadership.
-I also do health systems research work with the Division of Research at Kaiser Permanente, much of which stems out of the work from my final project for the MPH program.
-I was lucky to go into the MPH program with some ideas of what I wanted to learn because I was able to apply what I learned from each class in every part of my very diverse career.
-Some of the professors I met during my time at UC Berkeley, have now become lifelong friends and mentors.
+Connections through my professor in the impact evaluation course led to a full-time position as a research fellow doing impact evaluation and public health research consulting work in India the year after I graduated.
+Since then, I have continued to work part time with Neerman in India while working as a Hospitalist at Kaiser Permanente Oakland.
+I also conduct health systems research with the Division of Research at Kaiser Permanente.
+I was lucky to go into the MPH program with some ideas of what I wanted to learn and apply what I learned from each class in every part of my diverse career.
+Some of the professors I met at UC Berkeley have now become lifelong friends and mentors.
 I trained as an artist during my undergrad years and fine art has always been a thread that ran parallel to medicine in my life.
-Now with the encouragement of mentors that I met during my time at UC Berkeley, I am working to combine my work in art, public health and medicine by developing art observation curricula for medicine and public health for medical learners across the country.
+Now with the encouragement of UC Berkeley mentors, I have combined my work in art, public health and medicine by developing art observation curricula for the School of Public Health and medical learners across the country.
 The people I met at UC Berkeley and the space and encouragement they provided for me to grow is shaping who I am every day.”

 -Somalee Banerjee, MD, MPH

-Sowmya Srinivasan, MD, MPH (2014), Clinical Assistant Professor (Affiliated), Stanford University School of Medicine
+Sowmya Srinivasan, MD, MPH, Clinical Assistant Professor (Affiliated), Stanford University School of Medicine